Pat-Laub/Pat-Laub.github.io/_posts/2017-12-14-voice-classification.md

 {% gist 41d7d5380a9693c37991e845ae15f3b9 export_data.nb %}
 </details>

-The resulting .csv file is [available here]({% link /data/audioData.csv %}) if you'd like to have a play with this.
+The resulting CSV file is [available here]({% link /data/audioData.csv %}) if you'd like to have a play with this.

-The Python to recreate these results is much simpler --- [scikit-learn](http://scikit-learn.org/) has a function which does the randomized shuffle training/test split which took 30 lines of Mathematica earlier:
+The Python code to recreate these results is much simpler --- [scikit-learn](http://scikit-learn.org/) has a function which does the randomized shuffle training/test split which took 30 lines of Mathematica earlier:

 <details>
 <summary>Show/hide code</summary>